laraabastoss/FEUP-AlgorithmDesign/README.md

 ### Project 2 -  (Grade: 15.88/20)

-Multiple Hgieuristics solutions for the Traveling Salesman Problem.
+Multiple Heuristics solutions for the Traveling Salesman Problem.

 #### Developed by: